United States recognition of Jerusalem as capital of Israel: Announcement

 On December 6, 2017, President Trump formally recognized Jerusalem as the capital of Israel and stated that the American embassy would be moved from Tel Aviv to Jerusalem.
 In his statement Donald Trump did not mention East Jerusalem as the capital of a future Palestinian state, but he did say that United States recognition did not resolve the dispute over Jerusalem's borders.
 President Trump explicitly stated his support for maintaining the status quo of the holy sites within the Old City.
 Following the announcement, Trump signed the waiver, delaying the move by at least another six months.

 Following Trump's announcement, American embassies in Turkey, Jordan, Germany and Britain issued security alerts for Americans traveling or living in those countries.
 The United States also issues a general warning for Americans abroad about the possibility of violent protests.
-The American consulate in Jerusalem has restricted travel of government employees to Jerusalem's Old City.
+The American consulate in Jerusalem restricted travel of government employees to Jerusalem's Old City.
 The US Embassy in Jordan banned employees from leaving the capital and children of embassy employees were told to stay home from school.